“Lipika” is the Sanskrit word for “writer.” Maybe my destiny in this creative field was written in the cards the day my parents named me! Then again…

 Over the years I’ve found that I thrive on collaborative work on both stage and screen but have a special passion for helping develop new plays.
 I’ve originated roles in world premieres at Manhattan Theatre Club, The New Group, Luna Stage, California Shakespeare Theater, American Conservatory Theater, and Mixed Blood Theatre Company, among many others.
 I also love being behind the microphone and consider myself lucky to work in a wonderful community of voiceover artists who specialize in English dubbing.
 Check out my RESUME for more details!

 In my spare time, I love traveling, cooking (especially the eating part), doing crossword puzzles in pen, lighting one-match campfires, and running for inordinate amounts of time outdoors.
-I’m excited to be on the Leadership Team of Kalakars: A South Asian Film Institute, a National Volunteer Partner for Girl Scouts of the USA, and proud #UnionStrong member of AEA and SAG-AFTRA.
+I’m proud to be a National Volunteer Partner for Girl Scouts of the USA and #UnionStrong member of AEA and SAG-AFTRA.
+I am also a co-founder of 1497, an initiative to support and uplift talent of South Asian descent in the American film and television industry (our name signifies the year before Western colonization began in the area now known collectively as South Asia).